 From Senior Resource Alliance

-Central Floridians who qualify for the Emergency Home Energy Assistance for the Elderly Program (EHEAP) can now receive up to $3,500 for multiple energy bills while funds are available – a 75% increase from the previous maximum of $2,000 per household.
+Emergency Home Energy Assistance for the Elderly Program (EHEAP) is now offering up to $3,500 for multiple energy bills while funds are available for seniors who qualify.
 EHEAP is 100% federally funded through a grant by the U.S. Department of Health and Human Services and helps qualifying seniors pay energy bills in an emergency.

 Serving the community since 1995, The Senior Resource Alliance (SRA) is the Area Agency on Aging of Central Florida, which covers Brevard, Orange, Osceola, and Seminole Counties.
 SRA works in partnership with nine partner agencies, including the Alzheimer’s & Dementia Resource Center, Aging Matters in Brevard, Brevard Alzheimer’s Association, Informed Families, Legal Aid Society of the Orange County Bar Association, Inc., Meals on Wheels, Etc., Seniors First, Share the Care and Osceola Council on Aging.
 The agency is the local resource for accessing the many services and programs of the state and federal government available to senior citizens, their caregivers and family members.
 SRA is also an objective clearinghouse for information and services offered by local, state and national organizations.
 For more information, visit SeniorResourceAlliance.org.

 The Florida Department of Elder Affairs, the State Unit on Aging, helps Florida’s elders to remain healthy, safe, and independent.
 The Department provides most direct services through its Division of Statewide Community-Based Services, which works through the state’s eleven Area Agencies on Aging and local service providers to deliver essential services to a vital segment of the population.
 For more information, please visit www.elderaffairs.org.